rancher/docs/content/rancher/v2.x/en/tools/logging/elasticsearch/_index.md

 weight: 200
 ---

-If your organization uses [Elasticsearch](https://www.elastic.co/), either on premise or in the cloud, you can configure it to log events from your cluster.
+If your organization uses [Elasticsearch](https://www.elastic.co/), either on premise or in the cloud, you can configure it to log Kubernetes events.
 Afterwards, you can log into your Elasticsearch deployment to view logs for cluster or container events.

 ## Configuring Elasticsearch Logging